vickjoeobi/nrw-html-and-css-2021-spring/lesson3/index.md

 - `Block HTML Element` - A Block Element always starts on a new line and take up the entire width.
 - `Browser Viewport` - The browser viewport is the size of the rectangle that a web page fills on your screen
-- `Charset Encdoing` - Character encoding is used to represent a repertoire of characters by some encoding system that assigns a number to each character for digital representation, you can read more about it [here](https://en.wikipedia.org/wiki/Character_encoding)
+- `Charset Encoding` - Character encoding is used to represent a repertoire of characters by some encoding system that assigns a number to each character for digital representation, you can read more about it [here](https://en.wikipedia.org/wiki/Character_encoding)
 - `Empty HTML Element` - An Empty HTML Element has no child or text content
 - `HTML Attribute` - An HTML attribute is used to change the behavior of an HTML element or to provide metadata for that element
 - `HTML Element` - An HTML element is the fundamental functional unit in an HTML document